robusta-dev/robusta/docs/help.rst

 .. details:: unknown field in com.coreos.monitoring.v1.Prometheus.spec, ValidationError(Prometheus.spec)

-    This indicate a potential discrepancies between the version of Prometheus you are trying to use and the version of the CRDs in your cluster.
+    This indicates potential discrepancies between the version of Prometheus you are trying to use and the version of the CRDs in your cluster.

     Follow our upgrade guide for upgrading the CRDs:
     :ref:`Upgrading from older versions (0.10.17 and below)`.